 The treasury company process works by convincing investors to pay premiums for stock, then issuing more shares to buy cryptocurrency.

-BMNR raised US$250 million through private investment, causing its stock to soar 1,300% and until Wall Street's latest market dump, was trading17.23x its book value.
+BMNR raised US$250 million through this type of private investment, causing its stock to soar 1,300% and until Wall Street's latest market dump, was trading 17.23x its book value.

-Companies issue new shares faster than they accumulate cryptocurrency, diluting existing shareholders.
+Companies in this space are issuing new shares faster than they accumulate cryptocurrency, diluting existing shareholders.

-Strategy (formerly MicroStrategy) and SBET's underperformance highlight the gap between stock performance and underlying crypto holdings.
+Case in point: Strategy (formerly MicroStrategy) and SBET's underperformances highlight this gap between stock performance and underlying crypto holdings.

-When Bitcoin volatility falls, these companies struggle to raise capital, and premiums compress.
+When Bitcoin volatility falls, these companies struggle to raise capital, premiums compress and the stocks plummet.

 An mNAV of 1.0 creates what analysts call a “death spiral" - and at that point, investors face corporate governance risk, management fees and dilution without justification; versus direct Bitcoin ownership through ETFs.